The HRPP/IRB has moved!

 Around the same time as the implementation of the revised Common Rule, the NIH policy that mandates single IRB review for all multi-site clinical trials that include the same protocol at all sites goes into effect.
 All investigators who will be submitting a proposal to NIH on or after January 25, 2018, should contact the HRPP as soon as possible to discuss the use of a single IRB and associated cost/budgeting questions.

 Certificates of Confidentiality (CoC) help researchers protect privacy and confidentiality of human subjects enrolled in sensitive, health-related research by allowing them to refuse to disclose names or other identifying characteristics of research subjects in response to legal demands.
 Traditionally, investigators conducting sensitive research with human subjects were required to apply to their funding agency for a CoC, and the process was often confusing and lengthy.
-As part of the 21st Century Cures Act, NIH has released a revised policy related to Certificates of Confidentiality that goes into effect October 1, 2017.
+As part of the 21st Century Cures Act, NIH has released a revised policy related to Certificates of Confidentiality that went into effect on October 1, 2017.

 Under the new policy, all biomedical, behavioral, clinical, or other research that was commenced or ongoing on or after December 13, 2016, funded wholly or in part by the NIH, that collects or uses identifiable, sensitive information is deemed to be issued a CoC and is therefore required to protect the privacy of individuals who are subjects of such research.
 Going forward, CoCs will be granted automatically to all applicable studies as a part of the regular terms and conditions of award.